MiruFx/Miru/docs/Introduction/GettingStarted.md

 </p>

 ::: warning
-Miru is in an early stage of development.
-It can change a lot before 1.0. **It's not recommended to use in real projects yet**.
+Miru is at an early stage of development.
+It can change a lot before 1.0. **It's not recommended to use it in real projects yet**.

 This documentation is a draft.
 It will be filled with more information as Miru goes towards version 1.0.
 :::